 - painful skin on the penis

-After a diagnosis, you will likely be prescribed a medicated anti-itch cream.
-This cream works to stop the itching and inflammation.
-Instead of prescribing a medication, some doctors suggest using an over-the-counter cream to treat the area.
+After a diagnosis, your doctor will likely prescribe a medicated anti-itch cream.
+This cream helps stop itching and inflammation.

-In case of an infection, you will be prescribed an antibiotic medication to help clear it.
-In some cases, this may be all that’s needed to stop the inflammation, swelling, itching, and discharge.
+If you have an infection, your doctor may prescribe an antibiotic or antifungal medication to help clear it.
+This may be all you need to stop the inflammation, swelling, itching, and discharge.

-The best way to reduce your chances of developing complications from balanitis is to seek treatment right away.
-Possible complications of balanitis include:
+Seek treatment quickly to reduce your chances of developing complications from balanitis.
+Possible complications include:

 - scarring in the penis opening

 - inadequate blood supply to the penis

 Allergic dermatitis can be a cause of balanitis that involves extreme itching, rash, hives, and inflamed skin.
 This inflammation can lead to scarring.
 Scar tissue in the penis opening can cause the opening to narrow.
 This can lead to lasting discomfort and difficulty urinating.